RoganRobert/Space-xmas/README.md

 # Space-Xmas

-This is a world metaverse about Xmas
+This is a world metaverse about Xmas (Connect network to play) Can play multiplayer

 This is the main scene
 Use WASD to move the player, Shift is run